Mirthis/fso-blog-cicd/README.md

 # Full Stack open CI/CD

+This repository contains the code developed for part 11 of the [Full Stack Open course](https://fullstackopen.com/en/).

-This repository is used for the CI/CD module of the Full stack open course
+The code I developed for the rest of the course can be found [here](https://github.com/Mirthis/fullstackopen).

-Fork the repository to complete course exercises
+The live app on Heroku, that is deployed through the github CI/CD pipeline, can be found [here](https://fso-phonebook-cicd.herokuapp.com/).

 ## Commands